Usernode Dapp Hackathon · technical write-up

 That signed proof is recorded on Usernode as a verifiable receipt.

-Anyone can confirm the sale from the explorer, trustlessly.
+Anyone can confirm the sale on-chain, trustlessly.

 Refunds follow the same logic: the chain can't delete, so a refund is a reversing entry, and fees sit in a holding period before they count — the way Stripe and the marketplaces already work.